kicsipixel/TailwindCSS-Docker-Playground/README.md

 # TailwindCSS-Docker-Playground
-## Setup an playground easily without install Node.js or TailindCSS
+## Setup an playground easily without install Node.js or TailwindCSS

 ### Step 1.
 Clone the repo